GriffinPlus/docker-zimbra/README.md

 ```

 The container needs a few additional capabilities to work properly.
 The `NET_ADMIN` capability is needed to configure network interfaces and the *iptables* firewall.
 The `SYS_ADMIN` capability is needed to set up the chrooted environment where Zimbra is working.
 The `SYS_PTRACE` capability is needed to get *rsyslog* to start/stop properly.
 Furthermore *AppArmor* protection must be disabled to set up the chrooted environment as well.

+The command `run-and-enter` tell the container to open a shell within the container at the end.
+You can also directly enter the Ubuntu installation with Zimbra specifying `run-and-enter-zimbra`.
+The default command is `run`.
+It simply kicks off a script that initializes the container and waits for the container being stopped to initiate shutting down Zimbra (and related services) gracefully.